 Like many people, Ian is uncomfortable showing his emotions, and that’s perfectly fine.
 Unlike his brother and sister, Ian has never been one to come up and spontaneously kiss me on the cheek.
 However, sometimes he does slap both of my cheeks, pull my face toward his, grit his teeth, and smoosh his forehead into mine as hard as he can.
 I consider this his way of showing me that he cares.
 The important thing is to show your caring heart in whatever way you can.
 Just make sure you check with HR before smooshing somebody’s head!

-• Get out of your office.
+- Get out of your office.
 Don’t cloister, walk the halls, and dedicate a few hours each day to not looking at a screen of any sort.

-• Smile more.
+- Smile more.
 People won’t approach you if you’re a perpetual grump.

-• Set up and post a LinkedIn profile so people can view your educational background and career history if they want to.
+- Set up and post a LinkedIn profile so people can view your educational background and career history if they want to.

-• Display a few pictures from your life outside work and/or your family.
+- Display a few pictures from your life outside work and/or your family.

-• If your company sponsors a softball league or folks get together for trivia night, join in the fun.
+- If your company sponsors a softball league or folks get together for trivia night, join in the fun.
 Participating in casual activities should help defrost you.

-• Use these words liberally and sincerely: “thank you.”
+- Use these words liberally and sincerely: “Thank you.”

 Does your team have a compassionate leadership model?

-Do you personally lead with humility?
+Do you personally lead from your heart?

 Please contact Giant Leap at info@www.giantleapconsulting.com to learn about our leadership workshops, including our team interventions and assessments.